 - Look for any winter damages.
 The winter season can be a lot on your home, which is why it’s a good idea to inspect for damages as soon as possible.
 The extreme cold, ice, and snow could have damaged your home’s exterior and plumbing.
 Check for any cracks, leaks, or broken connections which could have been caused by a frozen pipe.
 The longer a broken pipe is left untreated, the worse your plumbing can get, call a plumber right away if your plumbing is damaged.

 - Inspect your basement plumbing.
 Not all of your plumbing is hidden inside the walls.
 While you’re busy inspecting your appliances and water fixtures, it’s important not to forget the basement plumbing, as well as what’s underneath your house.
 Check any exposed pipes for potential damages.
 If you notice wet spots, pools of water, or smell mold, you most likely have a leak that needs urgent repair.

 Don’t Wait Until It’s Too Late

 Nobody wants to deal with a plumbing catastrophe, but they can happen.
 That’s why proper plumbing maintenance is important, especially as you’re going from one wet season to another.
 Spring can be just as tough on your plumbing without the right preparation.
-Keep your home dry and plumbing happy by scheduling an inspection with a plumber today.
+Keep your home dry and plumbing happy by scheduling an inspection by calling us at (503) 470-4726 today.